chenwei-zhang/papers-model-building-from-cryoem-maps/README.md

-# Paper List for Atomic Model Building with CryoEM Density Maps using Machine and Deep Learning approaches
+# Paper List for Protein Atomic Model Building

 ## Table of Contents